stellaGK/stella/STELLA_CODE/gyrokinetic_equation/README.md

 these so-called trapped particles bounce back and forward between two bounce points, also called mirror points.
 Hence, the term containing b . ∇B is the mirror term.

 ### Magnetic drift

-The drift term is evolved in 'gk_drifts.f90'.
+The drift term is evolved in 'gk_magnetic_drift.f90'.

+### Drive

+The drive term is evolved in 'gk_drive.f90'.

 ### Nonlinear term

-The nonlinear term is evolved in 'gk_nonlinearity.f90'.
+The nonlinear term is evolved in 'gk_ExB_nonlinearity.f90'.

 It is common to turn off the nonlinear term to study the behaviour of individual (kx,ky) modes in so-called linear simulations.